This article has links to products and services we love, which we may make commission from.

 Kingston has a train station by the way, so if you want to visit Plymouth from Boston by rail you can get off there.

 Make your way to the Tidmarsh Wildlife Sanctuary (60 Beaver Dam Rd) to enjoy hundreds of acres of wildlife.

 With three miles of trails, volunteer opportunities, and small events, you can enjoy the natural ecological environment of Plymouth.

 Depending on which trail, visitors can explore the marshes, view the ponds, take in natural plant life, and potentially see ducks, herons, frogs, turtles, herring, muskrats, and more.

 This is just one of the many outdoor activities in Plymouth you can do in half a day.

-Families, couples, and lone travelers alike can enjoy Miles Standish State Park (194 Cranberry Rd., Carver) and all the outdoor opportunities the park offers.
+Families, couples, and lone travelers alike can enjoy Myles Standish State Forest (194 Cranberry Rd., Carver) and all the outdoor opportunities the park offers.